Carmen Carrera: Life and career

-I owe an apology to the entire LGBT community.
-It was absolutely not my intention to upset or offend her, or anyone within the community, and I was wrong to use the words I did.
-I am a supporter of gay rights and equality, and while I regret this situation and my choice of words, I am thankful to have received this feedback and the opportunity to learn from this mistake.
-I hope that Carmen accepts my sincere regrets.

-The following day, on June 12, 2012, TLC announced that "Bar Mitzvah, Beads & Oh Baby!" had been pulled from rotation indefinitely, with the network planning to re-edit the episode for future broadcasts.

-A petition started requesting that Carrera serve as a model during the 2013 Victoria's Secret Fashion Show, but despite media coverage and approximately 45,000 signatures the petition was unsuccessful.
+A petition started requesting that Carrera serve as a model during the 2013 Victoria's Secret Fashion Show, but despite media coverage and approximately 45,000 signatures, the petition was unsuccessful.

 In March 2014, Carrera openly criticized RuPaul for use of the pejorative "she-male" on a RuPaul's Drag Race episode.
-She continued to be critical of RuPaul when the issue arose again in 2015, after Logo pulled the "Female or SheMale" game from DragRace, which prompted RuPaul to defend the use of the word "tranny".
+She continued to be critical of RuPaul when the issue arose again in 2015, after Logo pulled the "Female or SheMale" game from Drag Race, which prompted RuPaul to defend the use of the word "tranny".
 Carrera's continued protests led to accusations by others that she was biting the hand that fed her.
-Carrera responded that, while she appreciates the opportunity to compete on DragRace, she ultimately earned her status through her efforts and those of her agent, friends, fans, and family, and that she was not beholden to support RuPaul's use of transphobic language.
+Carrera responded that, while she appreciates the opportunity to compete on Drag Race, she ultimately earned her status through her efforts and those of her agent, friends, fans, and family, and that she was not beholden to support RuPaul's use of transphobic language.

 Carrera was featured in the work of photographer David LaChapelle.
 She posed for a poster for Life Ball, which has two versions; each depicts her with different genitalia to represent the blurring of gender identity.

 In 2014, Carrera was included as part of the Advocate's annual "40 under 40" list and made a cameo appearance on Jane the Virgin's premiere episode.

-Also in 2014, Carrera was featured on the fifth anniversary cover of C☆NDY magazine along with thirteen other transgender women: Janet Mock, Laverne Cox, Geena Rocero, Isis King, Gisele Alicea, Leyna Ramous, Dina Marie, Nina Poon, Juliana Huxtable, Niki M'nray, Pêche Di, Carmen Xtravaganza and Yasmine Petty.
+Also in 2014, Carrera was featured on the fifth anniversary cover of C☆NDY magazine along with thirteen other transgender women: Janet Mock, Laverne Cox, Geena Rocero, Isis King, Gisele Alicea, Leyna Ramous, Dina Marie, Nina Poon, Juliana Huxtable, Niki M'nray, Pêche Di, Carmen Xtravaganza, and Yasmine Petty.

+In 2023, Carrera was a part of AT&T's "Turn Up The Love" Pride Month campaign in Dallas, Texas alongside musicians Years & Years and Wrabel.
+The same year, she walked in the Nike, Natalia Fedner, Lila Nikole Rivera, and Michael Costello's fashion shows at Miami Swim Week.

 Personal life

 Carrera was in a domestic partnership with Adrian Torres from 2009, but she announced in 2013 that they had separated.
 By 2015, the two had reunited, receiving relationship counseling while being filmed for the Couples Therapy television show.
 They wed on June 10, 2015, during filming for the show, which aired as the season finale on December 9, 2015.
+They later divorced in 2021.

 Carrera had publicly identified as a gay man, and continued to present as such during filming of the third season of RuPaul's Drag Race, but began her gender transition when she concluded filming.
 She is of Puerto Rican-Peruvian ancestry.